- About Us

 In most all cases, flowers are sent to our facility, and we urge you to refer to our preferred florists listed here on our website.
 If the family expresses wishes for flowers to be sent elsewhere, or if they request donations to be made to a specific cause in lieu of flowers, these wishes will typically be expressed in the obituary.

 Whether requested or not, you are at liberty to make gifts and memorial donations in memory of the deceased.
-Uniontown Library, for example, will take donations and then purchase books of a subject matter of interest tot he deceased, and then place a sticker noting in whose memory the book was purchased and also make mention of the person who made the donation in the deceased name for this purpose.
-In most cases, the family is notified of the gifts by personal note from those that received the gift, if the donee is a charity or other organization.
+Uniontown Library, for example, will take donations and then purchase books of a subject matter of interest to the deceased, and then place a sticker noting in whose memory the book was purchased and also make mention of the person who made the donation in the deceased name for this purpose.
+In most cases, the family is notified of the gifts by personal note from those that received the gift, if the done is a charity or other organization.
 The donor typically provides the family's name to the charity.
 Even if you don't make a gift, a note or card to the deceased's family expressing your thoughts of the deceased is a welcome gesture, especially if you weren't able to attend the funeral.

 The funeral provides an opportunity for the survivors to express their love and respect for the life of the loved one that has passed on.
 It is also an opportunity to face the reality of the crisis the death presents.
 Through the funeral, the bereaved take that first step toward emotional adjustment to their loss.